oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 ## **Task 2**: Understand relations of services and operations in the Topology view

-1. Click the **Topology** Icon at the right hand side of the screen.
+1. Click the **Topology** Icon on the right-hand side of the screen.

 	![Oracle Cloud, Trace Explorer](images/1-2-tx.png " ")